teambit/docs/docs/tutorials/bit-vue-tutorial.md

 </script>
 ```

-Last, but not least, run your application using Vue CLI:
+Last but not least, run your application using Vue CLI:

 ```bash
 npm run serve
 ```

-**Voila!** you can now see the components list inside the newly created application.
+**Voila!** You can now see the component list inside the newly created application.

 ## Modify the Component

 Next, we are going to make a change to the component and export it back to the collection.
 We will add a **View** button to the product list.
-For simplicity, it will only show an alert saying the product is viewed.
+For simplicity, it will only show an alert saying the product has been viewed.

 ### Import the Component